 Readiness for School: When it comes to the practicalities of readiness for school, experts say, developing their motor skills, social and emotional skill, empathy and co-operation often set them off on a better foot for school readiness than their counterparts from traditional preschools.

-Although teaching the children to evaluate risks and cope with adversities will help build character and make them better decision-makers, it can be a challenge for many parents to find the right program and instructors they trust and feel comfortable with.
+Although teaching the children to evaluate risks and cope with adversities will help build character and make them better decision-makers, it can be a challenge for many to find the right program and instructors they trust and feel comfortable with.

 You might also like: